-Yeah, and I'm not generally a fan of leafleting because it tends not to work, but in that kind of case, I think it's worth doing because you're getting through their letterboxes.
+Yeah, and I'm not generally a fan of leafleting because it tends not to work, but in that kind of case, I think it's worth doing because you're getting through the letterboxes.

-I think leafleting has mixed reviews, doesn't it, particularly if your leaflet goes out as a big handful of other leaflets that the postman is delivering all at once.
+I think leafleting as mixed reviews doesn't do particularly if your leaflet goes out as a big handful of other leaflets that the postman is delivering all at once.

-In a more built up area, like I'm in West London, I just pick up 15 bits of paper off the map, put it straight in the recycling bin, because if I want something I'll go and Google it or ask a friend, so I don't know who these people are on my doormat, but I'm not interested but in smaller communities where I come from, in Shropshire, they're very small rural communities where you might only get one leaflet a week, in which case you might say, I'll keep it in the drawer, you know.
+In a more built up area, like I'm in West London, I just pick up 15 bits of paper off the map, put it straight in the recycling bin, because if I want something I'll go and Google it or ask a friend so I you know, I don't know who these people are on my doormat, but I'm not interested but in smaller communities where I like where I come from in Shropshire.
+They're very small rural communities where you might only get one leaflet a week, in which case you might say I'll keep it in the drawer, you know, but

-I think we have done a whole broadcast in the past on just leafleting and then the science of getting leafleting right, but I certainly, as you said there, I mean the key is not to be in the middle of a big pile of leaflets which means paying extra to have them delivered separately.
-But also, there are ways to make your leaflet stand out.
-But the other key thing is to not make it look like everybody else's leaflet, isn't it.
-You're offering somebody a solution to a problem and they need to see that's what the leaflet is about.
-We, on the other hand in my clinic have also produced a newsletter, which you could call a leaflet because it gets shoved through all their doors, it's A3 folded in half, so it's four sides of A4.
+Well, we could we could I think we have done a whole broadcast in the past on just on leafleting and then the science of getting leafleting right, but I certainly as you said there I mean the key is not to be the in the middle of a big pile of leaflets which means paying extra to have them delivered separately.
+But also there are ways to make your leaflet stand out.
+But the other key thing is to not make it look like everybody else's leaflet is yeah and you know you're you're offering somebody a solution to a problem. than they need to see that's what the leaflet is about.
+We, on the other hand in my clinic have also produced a newsletter, which you could call a leaflet because it gets shoved through all their doors, but it's a you call it is a H, a three folded in half.
+So it's four sides of a4.
 Is that right?
 Yeah.
+Yeah.
+Yeah, four times before.
 And it's, it's got comedy in it.
 It's got articles in it.
-It's got a relatively small amount about the clinic.
-But it's the sort of thing that people will pick up and read because there's stuff in it which is interesting.
+It's got a bit of a relatively small amount about the clinic.
+But it's the sort of thing that people will pick up and read because they're stuffing it, which is interesting.
+Yeah.
 And yes, it costs a bit more money, but it's all about the return on the investment.
 But I'm going down a rabbit hole about leaflets here.
 But it is one of those things that one can do to identify the trends and so on.
-What about other forms of marketing, stopping marketing is one of the things you said is a problem for people in recessions?
+What about other forms of marketing?
+Is it stopping marketing is one of the things you said is a problem for people in recessions?
 Because they assume they've got no money.

 Yeah.
-So people can sort of draw their horns in a bit and not do any marketing.
+So that people can sort of draw their horns in a bed and not do any marketing.